-6. Once you have achieved the desired color, use your needle nosed pliers again to take any ink tube and remnants out of the mixing bottles and discard them.
+Step 6: Once you have achieved the desired color, use the needle nosed pliers again to take any ink tube and remnants out of the mixing bottles and discard them.

-7. Your DIY alcohol ink is now ready to use!
+Step 7: Your DIY alcohol ink is now ready to use!
 Experiment with different colors and techniques to create unique works of art.
-Feel free to swatch you homemade colors and write exactly which markers you used and how much to achieve that color on the back.
+Feel free to swatch the homemade colors and write exactly which markers you used and how much to achieve that color on the back.

 Making your own DIY alcohol inks is a very fun practice and is almost a work of art in itself.
 It can be so exciting to create your own colors and name them custom names that jump out at you.